jaguillette/OmekaBackup/README.md

 # Omeka Backup Script
-Basic functionality: use sample.cfg as a template, run backup.sh with a cfg file as a parameter to save directory as zip and database as .sql.
+## Basic functionality
+`backup.sh some-config.cfg`

+Use the sample.cfg as a template, define the database, server directory, and save directory.
+Your backup will be under _backups, in the directory that you defined.

+The script will run as the root user in MySQL, so have those credentials handy, or change the user in the script.